drigovz/visualstudio-docs.pt-br/scripting-docs/winscript/reference/iremotedebugapplication-resumefrombreakpoint.md

 #### <a name="parameters"></a>Parâmetros
  `prptFocus`
- [in] Para depurar modos, o thread que deve ser afetado pelo modo de depuração.
+ no Para modos de depuração, o thread que deve ser afetado pelo modo de revisão.

  `bra`
- [in] A ação a ser tomada ao retomar o aplicativo.
+ no A ação a ser tomada na retomada do aplicativo.

  `era`
- [in] A ação a ser tomada no caso em que o aplicativo é interrompido devido a um erro.
+ no A ação a ser tomada no caso em que o aplicativo foi interrompido devido a um erro.

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
  O método retorna um `HRESULT`.
 Os possíveis valores incluem, mas sem limitação, aqueles na tabela a seguir.

 |Valor|Descrição|